25-MDDN242/time-based-media-brunohart/README.md

 # Major Update on the Clock (writing this on the Clock)
 There was a repivot in the change in concept after reflecting on my meeting with Phoebe.
 Deciding against going for a grunged out, in your face kind of aesthetic and instead going back to the direction of simplicity and great design as a communicator of function.
 Returning to a way of obsessing towards a more analog way of using digital technology is my underlying mantra so I got my head back in check and did some rethinking of my clock's affect and decided that pulling form my core design inspiration strings was far more condusive to a great outcome

+Used the following color palette as inspiration (will be working on adding an image in here to show them visually - a visual moodboard if you will)

+![ColorPaletteInspo][ColorPaletteBraunStyle]
+[ColorPaletteBraunStyle]: /Users/brunohart/github-classroom/25-MDDN242/time-based-media-brunohart/ColorPaletteBraunStyle.png "Color Palette Braun Style"

 ## THE NEW FINAL LOOK AND FEEL AIM

 ✅ Minimal, structured, and modular